bendytree/Objective-C-RegEx-Categories/readme.md

 #endif
 ```

 You also need to have  [ARC](https://developer.apple.com/library/ios/documentation/DeveloperTools/Conceptual/WhatsNewXcode/Articles/xcode_4_2.html) enabled on your XCode project.
-If you don't then add the `-fobjc-arc` flag on `Objective-C-Regex-Categories.m` under Targets > Build Phases > Compile Sources ([more info here](http://stackoverflow.com/a/19925947/193896)).
+If you don't then add the `-fobjc-arc` flag on `Objective-C-Regex-Categories.m` under Targets > Build Phases > Compile Sources ([more info](http://stackoverflow.com/a/19925947/193896)).